Can Uv Rays Pass Through Glass

 Main Subheading

 To understand whether UV rays can pass through glass, we first need to know about the electromagnetic spectrum.
-The electromagnetic spectrum consists of various types of radiation, including radio waves, microwaves, infrared radiation, visible light, ultraviolet (UV) radiation, X-rays, and gamma rays.
+Even so, the electromagnetic spectrum consists of various types of radiation, including radio waves, microwaves, infrared radiation, visible light, ultraviolet (UV) radiation, X-rays, and gamma rays.
 These forms of radiation are categorized by their wavelength and frequency.
 UV radiation, which is shorter in wavelength and higher in frequency than visible light, is further divided into three main types: UVA, UVB, and UVC.

 Comprehensive Overview